m0tral/EasyFace/README.md

 4. Run as administrator easyface_en.exe

 How to install custom wathface:
-1. Install latest version of MiFitness mod application (type #latestapp in chat)
+1. Install latest version of MiFitness mod application (apk, under Android only) (type #latestapp in chat - https://t.me/mi_watch_int or find it on channel https://t.me/mi_watch_news)
 2. Open online watchfaces list.
 3. Install any you want